sapientcoffee/iac-gcp/README.md

 Great we now have the ability to codify our configuration and the state is stored somewhere safe (I hope).
 Now how can multiple engineers work on the infrastructure?

 ## Git
 Developers have been using `git` for years, but it doenst mean source control is limited to only developers.
-We can utilse it to hlp operations or infrastructure.
+We can utilse it to hlp operations or infrastructure teams.

 Show the git (in my case GitHub) UI to highlight
 * History
 * audit
 * click around the GitHub UI and show some of the `git` CLI explaining what it is doing.

-Now that we have the configuration and satet stored in a remote location this enables us to leverage another practice that has serveed the development world well and helps with automation to reduce the chance of human error and also execute changes as soon as approval occurd (in you have that step)
+Now that we have the configuration and state stored in a remote location this enables us to leverage another practice that has serveed the development world well and helps with automation to reduce the chance of human error and also execute changes as soon as approval occurd (in you have that step)

 ## Cloud Build